Configuration

 Max parallel ISP/TSM processes

 Equal caution should be applied to choosing the right level of parallelism.
-In principle, this value determines how many SPECTRUM PROTECT client sessions (multiplied by the “resourceutil” SPECTRUM PROTECT Client setting) will be running at the same time.
-Naturally, the more sessions run, the faster your backup will be – however there are certain limitations to consider in terms of CPU utilization, SPECTRUM PROTECT session management, Network bandwidth, load on the file servers you’re backing up etc. As a rule of thumb, you can start with a maximum of three sessions multiplied by the number of logical CPU cores in your machine – so if you have a machine with 48 logical cores, you would start with a setting of 144 for “Max parallel…”.
+In principle, this value determines how many STORAGE PROTECT client sessions (multiplied by the “resourceutil” STORAGE PROTECT Client setting) will be running at the same time.
+Naturally, the more sessions run, the faster your backup will be – however there are certain limitations to consider in terms of CPU utilization, STORAGE PROTECT session management, Network bandwidth, load on the file servers you’re backing up etc. As a rule of thumb, you can start with a maximum of three sessions multiplied by the number of logical CPU cores in your machine – so if you have a machine with 48 logical cores, you would start with a setting of 144 for “Max parallel…”.

 In environments with less than 100 million files to backup, values like 10 or 20 should suffice.